 In general, the operation is as follows.
-If the collision is expected to occur m epochs after the current epoch (colliding epoch number c = n + m), then the EPP AP MLD sends an OTA Collision Warning element to the EPP non-AP MLD with the value of the Colliding Epoch field in the Collision Warning element equal to m, the Collision Status field set to 0, indicating the collision risk, and the non-AP MLD Specific Collision Epoch Offset field set to q, where q is the epoch count that the non-AP MLD is requested to skip.
-The EPP AP MLD is therefore requesting that for the epoch occurring after m epochs, the EPP AP MLD uses the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for the epoch occurring m+q epochs later.
-Then, in the subsequent epoch, the EPP non-AP MLD is expected to use the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use m+q+1 epochs later, unless the EPP AP MLD also signals a collision notification for that epoch.
-The sum m+q cannot be larger than the value of the Epochs Remaining field signaled during the epoch when the AP sent the OTA MAC Collision Notification frame.
-A non-AP MLD that received an OTA MAC Collision Notification frame shall respond with an OTA MAC Collision Response frame with the Collision Status field set to either 1, accepting the EPP AP MLD proposed remediation, thus applying the offset requested by the EPP AP MLD, or 2, rejecting the EPP AP MLD proposed remediation, thus using the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for that epoch before receiving the EPP AP MLD OTA MAC Collision Notification frame.
+If the collision is expected to occur m epochs (where m 255) (#2312) after the current epoch n (#2242) (colliding epoch number c = n + m), then the EPP AP MLD sends an OTA Collision Warning element to the EPP non-AP MLD with the value of the Colliding Epoch field in the Collision Warning element equal to m, the Collision Status field set to 0, indicating the collision risk, and the non-AP MLD Specific Collision Epoch Offset field set to q, where q is the epoch count that the non-AP MLD is requested to skip.
+The EPP AP MLD is therefore requesting that for epoch c (#2242), the EPP AP MLD uses the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for epoch c + q (#2242).
+Then, in the subsequent epoch c+1 (#2202), the EPP non-AP MLD is expected to use the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for epoch c + q +1 (#2242), unless the EPP AP MLD also signals a collision notification for that epoch.
+This computation occurs even if the EPP AP MLD has set a maximum number of epoch s for the group. if the EPP non-AP MLD has skipped q epochs at the current epoch r, the EPP non-AP MLD uses the FA parameters planned for epoch r + q, even if r + q > s. (#2078) A non-AP MLD that received an OTA MAC Collision Notification frame shall respond with an OTA MAC Collision Response frame with the Collision Status field set to either 1, accepting the EPP AP MLD proposed remediation, thus applying the offset requested by the EPP AP MLD, or 2, rejecting the EPP AP MLD proposed remediation, thus using the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for that epoch before receiving the EPP AP MLD OTA MAC Collision Notification frame.
 The AP may not accept traffic from, or forward traffic to, a EPP STA affiliated with the non-AP MLD that rejected the proposed remediation for the affected link, during the epoch when the collision occurs.
 Alternatively, the AP may disassociate a EPP non-AP MLD that rejected the proposed remediation.

 NOTE 1—A non-AP MLD might decline to apply the requested offset for procedural reasons, e.g., the inability to skip epoch FA parameter sequences, or internal privacy configuration or policy reasons.